Rick Benjamin (conductor)

-Rick Benjamin and the Paragon Ragtime Orchestra perform at the Poncan Theatre in Ponca City Oklahoma on October 4, 2008.
+Rick Benjamin, American conductor and historian, photographed on 22 May 2022.

 Rick Benjamin is the founder and conductor of the world-renowned Paragon Ragtime Orchestra.
-Benjamin has an active career as a pianist and tubist as well as an arranger.
+Benjamin has active careers as a pianist, researcher, author, and producer of concerts and recordings.

 Early Interest in Ragtime Music

-Benjamin's interest in ragtime music began in the 1970s when he was eight years old and found a 1917 Victorola in his grandparents' garage.
-He later recalled that the music he played on the Victorola connected with him in a way that the pop music of his era did not.
+Benjamin's interest in ragtime music began in the 1970s when he was eight years old and found a 1917 Victrola in his grandparents' garage.
+He later recalled that the music he played on the Victrola connected with him in a way that the pop music of his era did not.
 He said, "I knew in my bones that these performers and their composers were expressing their sheer joy in life through their music."

 Benjamin's interest persisted in ragtime, the first popular music conceived and created by Americans in an era where popular songs were brought over from Germany or England.

 Formation of the Paragon Ragtime Orchestra

 Discovery of the Music of Arthur Pryor

 Benjamin went to Juilliard with intentions to make his living playing the tuba.
 When his jaw was wired shut after his teeth were inadvertently shattered during a tooth extraction, he found himself temporarily unable to play that instrument and instead focused on writing a research paper on Arthur Pryor, an 1890s trombonist, conductor and music director.
 Pryor was an influential figure in the early history of the Victrola, as he had served as first conductor for the company that produced them, Victor Talking Machine Co., and had accordingly been able to decide himself what recordings were released for the machine.
 Benjamin learned that an old theater in Asbury, New Jersey that was scheduled for demolition housed Pryor's personal collection of over 4,000 pieces of music and was given permission to take it.
 While Benjamin did not immediately understand the value of this collection, which was thought to have been destroyed, he soon realized that among the collection were many rare musical scores and manuscripts, including unknown compositions by such composers as Scott Joplin, W.C.
 Handy, Edward MacDowell, Victor Herbert, Jerome Kern and John Philip Sousa.

 In a 1997 interview with the Herald & Review, he explained the presence of these rare pieces: "Anybody who was anybody in that era would send their scores to Mr. Pryor in hopes that they would be recorded" for Victrola.